 In order to qualify for the European Accreditation Council for Continuing Medical Education (EACCME®) credits, you are expected to complete the EACCME Self-assessment.
 You will find this assessment under the tab "EACCME Self-Assessment" in each module.
 After you have made the assessment, you will receive the certificate by email.
 We hope you enjoy this course.

 This course will provide an opportunity to advance your knowledge on the topic of Paediatric Transplantation, from developing foundation knowledge to building on advanced skills.
 To obtain your credits, you have to complete the EACCME self assessment.

 This course, made available on www.ESOTTransplantlive.org and organised by ESOT, is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to award 5 European CME credit (ECMEC).

 Each medical specialist should claim only those credits that he/she actually spent in the educational activity.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS).
 Only those e-learning materials that are displayed on the UEMS-EACCME website have formally been accredited.

 All author and the course editor have declared that they have no conflicts of interest in relation to the material in this course.
 The production of this course was funded entirely by ESOT.
 No external sponsorship was received.
-The material used in this course was prepared in 2017.
+The material used in this course was prepared between 2017 and 2020.